Type promotions and conversions

 Rust performs the same conversion.
 In addition to functions and members that do

-as an argument, constructors (proper constructors) also have
+not take self as an argument, constructors (proper constructors) also have

 function type and can be converted to function pointers.
 Non-capturing closures